-Ahead Of Hill Vote, Trump Attacks Spy Bill His Administration Supports
+Controversial Spy Law Passes House After Shots From Trump, Who Then Supported It

 Comey and NSA Director Adm.
 Mike Rogers agreed with members of Congress that such leaks were bad — but they also cautioned against conflating Section 702, which addresses collection on foreigners overseas, and the sections of U.S. law that permit the FBI to surveil a foreign agent — like an ambassador — inside the U.S.

-Comey said Thursday that he hopes members of Congress can break through the politics to vote to reauthorized Section 702 so that aspect of U.S. surveillance remains in effect.
+Comey said Thursday that he hoped members of Congress would break through the politics to vote to reauthorized Section 702 so that aspect of U.S. surveillance remains in effect.

 "Thoughtful leaders on both sides of the aisle know FISA section 702 is a vital and carefully overseen tool to protect this country.
 This isn't about politics.
 Congress must reauthorize it," he tweeted.